KxSystems/docs/docs/interfaces/arrow/reference.md

 1.  returns generic null

 The mixed list of Arrow array data should be ordered in schema field number and each list item representing one of the arrays must be structured according to the field’s datatype.

+Supported options:

+- `DECIMAL128_AS_DOUBLE` - Flag indicating whether to override the default type mapping for the Arrow decimal128 datatype and instead represent it as a double (9h).
+Long, default 0.

 ??? warning "For debugging use only"